wimpomp/parfor/README.md

     bar:    bool enable progress bar,
                 or a callback function taking the number of passed iterations as an argument
     pbar:   bool enable buffer indicator bar, or a callback function taking the queue size as an argument
-    terminator: function which is executed in each worker after all the work is done
     rP:     ratio workers to cpu cores, default: 1
     nP:     number of workers, default, None, overrides rP if not None
     serial: execute in series instead of parallel if True, None (default): let pmap decide